radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/secure-data-connectors/deploy-sdc-client.md

 `docker run -e "ServerHubConfiguration_AgentToken=[access_token]" radiantone/sdc-client`

+It is highly recommended to have logs from sdc-client to go into a mounted drive, to have that setup replace the above command with the one below:

+`docker run -v /path/on/host:/app/logs -e "ServerHubConfiguration_AgentToken=[access_token]" radiantone/sdc-client`

+Replace `/path/on/host` with an actual path on your host machine where you want to store the logs.

 If the client to be run on a network where proxy is setup, see the *Proxy Configuration for Docker* section in [run the secure data connector client under proxy network setup](deploy-sdc-client-in-proxy.md) guide.

 The `radiantone/sdc-client` is the latest image of the secure data connector client container located in the Radiant Logic Docker Hub repository.